apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 **Remarks:**

-1. Doris FE should be configured to enable http v2 in the configuration
+1. Doris FE should enable http v2 in the configuration fe.conf, which is enabled by default after version 0.15

-   conf/fe.conf

 ```
 enable_http_server_v2 = true
 ```